 As key observable probing nonequilibrium scaling in this system, we consider the bulk roughness function,

 probing the time-dependent phase fluctuations averaged over a central segment of length $l<L=Na$ in order to minimize boundary effects.
-Through the Josephson relation, ${\cal D}_{l}$ is experimentally accessible by measuring voltage fluctuations (noise correlations) on the superconducting grains.
+Through the second Josephson relation, the local time-dependent transverse voltage is given by $V(t,x)=\frac{\hbar}{2e}\dot{\varphi}(t,x)$.
+By measuring the voltage fluctuations $\langle V(t,x) V(0,x) \rangle$ and averaging over many noise realizations and over the spatial region of size $l$, the roughness function \eqref{Ddef} is experimentally accessible.
+For details, see the End Matter.
 The scaling regimes discussed above are also observable in other quantities, e.g., in the correlation function of $e^{i\varphi(t,x)}$.
 However, since Eq.~\eqref{Ddef} seems more accessible experimentally, we here focus on ${\cal D}_{l}$.
 Key to this physics are the simultaneous presence of damping, noise and diffusion terms as well as the sine nonlinearity and a driving current in Eq.~\eqref{langevin}.
 Their complex interplay is realized in the JJA ladder in Fig.~\ref{fig1}(a).
 It is convenient to reformulate Eq.~\eqref{langevin} in terms of a dimensionless time variable $s=t/\tau$ and dimensionless couplings

 where $\tau$ is an arbitrary reference time.
 Here, $g_{0},g_{1},g_{2}$ and $g_{3}$ refer to the diffusion constant, the sine nonlinearity strength, the driving term, and the noise level, respectively, while the dimensionless damping constant equals $1$.
 As $\tau$ is arbitrary, we have only three dimensionless physical parameters, e.g., $\tilde g_{i=1,2,3}=g_i/g_0$.